 Love to Write

 Children are provided opportunities to write for pleasure in their own ‘Love to Write’ books.
 Children can be supplied with stimuli or can make their own choices for written work.
 Written pieces in ‘Love to Write’ books are enjoyed by class teachers but not assessed.
-Children also have freedom to choose their own writing implements for these pieces which may include gel pens, biros and coloured felt pens.
+The children also have freedom to choose their own writing implements for these pieces which may include gel pens, biros and coloured felt pens.

 Learning to recognise the high frequency words on sight is crucial in developing fluency and accuracy in reading and then writing.
 High frequency words are the words that appear most often in printed materials.
 Some of the high frequency words are referred to as ‘tricky words’, as the children are unable to use their phonic knowledge to decode every part of the word.
 Once children are confident in reading and spelling high frequency words, they are taught spelling rules and are encouraged to apply these rules in their writing.
-Class teachers use Spelling Shed to support with the teaching of the different spelling rules.

 By the time children leave our school they will: